jspm/jspm.org/pages/docs/cdn-resolution.md

 +++
-title = "CDN Resolution Spec"
+title = "CDN Resolution"
-description = "JSPM CDN Module Resolution Spec" prev-section = "docs/integrations" next-section = "cdn/jspm-io"
+description = "JSPM CDN Module Resolution" prev-section = "docs/integrations"
+next-section = "cdn/jspm-io"
 +++

-# JSPM CDN Module Resolution Spec
+# JSPM CDN Module Resolution

-### Goals
+This document summarizes the resolution conventions used by [@jspm/generator](/docs/generator) and the [JSPM CLI](/docs/jspm).

+These resolution rules enable:

-* Enable comprehensive version resolution over arbitrary CDN installs.
+* Comprehensive version resolution over arbitrary CDN installs.
 * Universal resolution standard for URLs that supports package resolution features expected for modern workflows (conditional resolution, dependency version resolution, basic resolution rules).
-* Base this entirely off of the Node.js resolution rules as an extension of Node.js resolution to arbitrary URLs.
-This ensures backwards compatibility, builds on known patterns, and grows the ecosystem potential.
+* Backwards compatibility with current JS ecosystem conventions as an extension of the Node.js resolution rules to arbitrary URLs.

-### Key Concepts

-#### Package
+## Package

 A package is a well-formed URL ending in a "/" that lies on a package boundary.

-#### Package Boundary
+## Package Boundary

 All URLs are contained within a package boundary.
 For any URL, the package boundary can be found based on the following rule.